PangTiger/TinyRickMrGreen-JekyllTheme/tabs/about.md

 The First Prize Excellent Student Scholarship - Conferred by the School of Electronics and Information Technology, SYSU, in recognition of academic distinction in September 2018.

-My technical interests span from theoretical underpinnings to practical applications, particularly in programming and the design of analog integrated circuits.
-I am committed to contributing to advances in deep neural network capabilities, as evidenced by my work on the PHANES project - a ReRAM-based photonic accelerator presented to the Association for Computing Machinery.
 <!-- Your custom text content ends here -->